CefasRepRes/agriforwards-summer-school-2022/cefas.md

 09:30 Tea and coffee on arrival

-10:00 Setting the scene and housekeeping - Kieren Hyder
+10:00 Setting the scene and housekeeping - Kieran Hyder (compere)

 10:10 Welcome to Cefas - Stephen Dye